chharvey/counterpoint/docs/reference/expressions-operators.md

 	key= 4, %: 1 | 2 | 3 | 4 % `(1 | 2 | 3) | (2 | 3 | 4)`
 ];
 ```

+This holds for tuple types as well, accounting for indices rather than keys.